Germany: Politicians call for 3-week lockdown extension | DW | 03.01.2021

 But they were said to be split on the length of the extension.

-States hit hardest argued for a three-week extension until January 31, reported Frankfurter Allgemeine, citing meeting participants.
-This includes Saxony, Thuringia and Baden-Württemberg, in addition to Bavaria.
+States hit hardest argued for a three-week extension until January 31, the Frankfurter Allgemeine reported,citing the meeting's participants.
+These include Saxony, Thuringia, Baden-Württemberg, and Bavaria.

-The infection situation gives "no reason to sound the all-clear," Lower Saxony's premier, Stephan Weil, told the national daily Welt newspaper in comments on Sunday.
+The infection situation gives "no reason to sound the all-clear," Lower Saxony's premier, Stephan Weil, told the national daily Die Welt on Sunday.

 Although it was "irritating," the numbers of infections were simply too high to lift restrictions, Bavarian leader Söder added in a tweet.

-The premiers of Bremen, Hamburg and Hessen are in favor of reassessing coronavirus lockdown measures sooner, according to Frankfurter Allgemeine.
+The premiers of Bremen, Hamburg and Hesse are in favor of reassessing coronavirus lockdown measures sooner, according to the Frankfurter Allgemeine.

-The reopening of schools and pre-schools has proven a sticking point between lawmakers.
+The reopening of schools and pre-schools has become a sticking point among lawmakers.

-New research has shown that the virus also spreads in schools — not initially thought to be the case.
+New research has shown that the virus also spreads in schools — which was not initially thought to be the case.

 The current lockdown has seen nonessential shops, beauty salons and cultural and nightlife venues shut; school holidays extended and private meet-ups limited.
 But this has had little impact on curbing infection rates.